LostSunset/lammps/doc/src/fix_surface_global.rst

 Note that this command allows for multiple uses of the *input* keyword, each with a *source* argument as either *mol* or *stl*.
-The surfaces used by this command are the union of the triangles and lines from all the input files.
+The surfaces used by this command are the union of the triangles and lines from all the input keywords.

 Once surfaces are defined, this command calculates their connectivity.
 Two triangles are "connected" if they have a single corner point in